rvjc/free-photofeed/doc/user-guide.md

 This button generates a theme-ready XML export of the current configuration in a scrollable pop-up window.
 Portions of this output can be copied and pasted into a [Theme File].
-The [Sample XML Export] was generated using this feature which is indispensible for theme testing.
+The [Sample XML Exports] were generated using this feature which is indispensible for theme testing.

 #### Refresh